Home » Parenting Tips » Trust

 Common Mistakes Parents Make When Building Trust

 Even well-meaning parents can unintentionally erode trust.
 Hovering or rescuing your child too quickly sends the message that you don’t believe in their abilities.
-Likewise, making promises you can’t keep — even small ones — chips away at the foundation of a trusting relationship.
+Making promises you can’t keep, even small ones, chips away at the foundation of a trusting relationship.
 Avoid using guilt or fear as motivators; these tactics damage long-term trust and discourage open communication.

 Frequently Asked Questions About Trust in Parenting